uc-cdis/gen3.org/content/resources/operator/_index.md

 #### Creating Valuable Data Descriptions

 It's important to create clear and concise descriptions for each property in a dictionary.
 The descriptions should be understandable by someone who is not familiar with a particular domain.
 When available, including the unit of measure in parenthesis at the end of the description would be helpful in cases where the unit of measure is not included elsewhere in the description.
-When a clear description is not readily available, it's recommended that an external vocabulary such as NCIt be used as they offer definitions for terms from a plethera of domains.
+When a clear description is not readily available, it's recommended that an external vocabulary such as NCIt be used as they offer definitions for terms from a plethora of domains.

 #### Avoiding Data Loops